-I shifted my tail, and several coins rattled down the enormous mound of gleaming treasure.
+I shifted my tail, and several coins rattled down the mound of gleaming treasure.
+Heaps of glimmering gold, urns overflowing with silver, precious gems in two-handled cups–all these and more filled my cave.
 Impressive, in a sense.
 More wealth than many countries had at their disposal.
-But there was so much more to be made out there and nobody carried it around in coins anymore.
+But there was so much more out there and nobody carried it around in coins anymore.
 Everyone had credit cards and bank accounts.
 And I couldn’t get them on my own.

 I turned my attention to my current broker.
 He’d just handed me a summary of the past quarter, and it was encouraging.
 Not only because it showed a healthy profit, (I expected that), but because he had taken his agreed-upon five percent, and not a penny more.
 This one was definitely smarter than his three predecessors.